amitha6/flask01/README.md

 How to run the code:

 Make sure you have python installed.
+Create a virtual environment and activate it.

 Install both flask and pymongo